A Unified Dissertation on Bearing Rigidity Theory: Introduction

-The rest of the paper is organized as follows.
-Sec.~\ref{sec:PrelimNotation} summarizes some notions on graph theory and states the notation used in the rest of the work.
-Sec.~\ref{sec:MainDef} is devoted to the general definition of the basics of the bearing rigidity theory that are then particularized in Sec.~\ref{sec:realization} for specific domains.
-In Sec.~\ref{sec:unified_view} a unified framework is proposed to accommodate rigidity in the different domains, while Sec.~\ref{sec:degenerate_cases} is devoted to a brief discussion about degenerate formation cases.
-Finally, the main conclusions are drawn in Sec.~\ref{sec:conclusions}.
+The rest of the paper is organized as follows. {Section}~\ref{sec:PrelimNotation} summarizes basic notations and background on graph theory. {Section}~\ref{sec:MainDef} is devoted to the general definition and properties of bearing rigidity theory. { The main results presented the unified framework for bearing rigidity is give in Section \ref{sec:unified_view}.
+Section \ref{sec:homog_formations} discuses the results in the context of homogeneous formations, and two case studies are given in Section \ref{sec:applications}.
+Finally, {Section}~\ref{sec:colinear_cases} is devoted to a brief discussion about colinear formation cases, and concluding remarks are offered in Section \ref{sec:conclusions}.
+Appendix, lastly, provides the proof of an auxiliary theoretical result.}